 During the year, the UK Department of Health published their consultation on proposals to reform professional regulation.
 This gave us an opportunity to reinforce the urgent need for legislative reform to enable us to manage fitness to practise cases more flexibly and proportionately.
-In our response, we also set out our support for fewer regulators of the health and care professions.
-We believe this will extend our own successful model of multi-professional regulation with common standards and processes, economies of scale and equity amongst professionals.
+In our response, we also set out our support for fewer regulators as we believe this will extend our own successful model of multi-professional regulation with common standards and processes, economies of scale and equity amongst professionals.
 We will continue to work with Government to their timetable to secure these reforms and the legislative change needed to modernise and simplify professional health care regulation.

 The role we can play in preventing fitness to practise cases has continued to be a focus of our stakeholder engagement this year.
-In 2016, we commissioned a team led by the University of Surrey to better understand the reasons why we receive a large volume of fitness to practise cases about paramedics and social workers in England.
+In 2016, we commissioned a team led by the University of Surrey to better understand the fitness to practise cases we receive about paramedics and social workers in England, where we receive the largest volumes.
 The findings, published this year, have been received positively, particularly by the paramedic profession and by stakeholders at our own events where the topic of prevention of fitness to practise has been discussed.
 The report's recommendations will guide our work next year.
-This includes raising awareness amongst registrants, employers, service users and complainants on when to refer; engagement with educators to develop teaching and learning materials; and exploring how employers can best use effective workplace supervision to prevent problems from occurring.
+This includes raising awareness amongst registrants, employers and complainants on when to refer; engagement with educators to develop teaching and learning materials; and exploring how employers can best use effective workplace supervision to prevent problems from occurring.

-We have continued to work closely with the four UK governments over the year.
+We have continued to work closely with Government over the year.
 A particular emphasis has been the consultation on the regulation of medical associate professionals and our work to effect a smooth transfer of regulatory functions to Social Work England, the new regulator for social workers in England.

-Elaine Buckley Chair

-Marc Seale Chief Executive and Registrar
+Elaine Buckley Chair Marc Seale Chief Executive and Registrar